microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 If it doesn't, then it should:

 -   Generate a new `RemovedTreeId`.
--   Generate a delta a delta that adds the content to the forest.
+-   Generate a delta that adds the content to the forest.
 -   Apply that delta to the forest.
 -   Update the `TreeIndex` so it has an entry associating the removed subtree's `ChangeAtomId` and `RemovedTreeId`.